 Tax optimization makes you richer: Like I said above, U.S. tax code gives lots of tax breaks to encourage retirement saving, and I love knowing that I’m taking advantage of these.
 At my job I can save in a HSA (yes, an HSA can be used to save for retirement!) and I can see right on my paystub that less taxes are withheld because of my HSA contribution.
 It feels like the tax code sets me up for this goal of maxing out my tax advantaged savings, and I get excited when I can hit that target.

 The ability to do my own analysis: At least once a year, sitting down with all my tax paperwork, I see my overall finances in a way I may not think about the rest of the year.
-Last year I noticed that this mutual fund I owned had generated a tax bill that seemed like a lot compared to the value of the account.
+One year I noticed that this mutual fund I owned had generated a tax bill that seemed like a lot compared to the value of the account.
 Because I understood how taxes work for dividends and capital gains, I was able to do a meaningful analysis of my investment.
 I realized I could achieve the same investment goal with lower tax bills each year if I sold that tax-inefficient fund and used the proceeds to by a low-cost, tax-efficient index mutual fund.
 It seems like I have something like this happen nearly every year, where doing my taxes gets me thinking about some part of my financial life, leading to some kind of incremental improvement.

 Some people just don’t want to bother with tax prep, and I get that, but I still think everyone should learn how taxes work.
 Your life situation and the tax code change over time, and building up your knowledge lets you make good decisions along the way.